microsoftgraph/entra-powershell/GET-STARTED.md

 cd c:\test\entra-powershell

 # Unblock the content using
-Get-ChildItem -Path . | Unblock-File -Confirm
+Get-ChildItem -Path . -Recurse| Unblock-File -Confirm

 # Add the folder to your module's path; this is temporary.
 To make it permanent, run the following with admin privileges
 $env:PSModulePath += ";C:\test\entra-powerShell"